 For me, it's all about getting as much flavour into those veg as possible because you can’t just rely on the meat to be the star of the show anymore.
 Instead of roasting potatoes in animal fat, scorching-hot vegetable oil on the tray does the trick and a good amount of salt in the water when they're boiling helps to get them crisp.
 You can make a mean gravy by caramelising onions then stirring in some thyme, cornflour, marmite and vegetable stock until thickened.
-And instead of going for boiled veg, I like to roast halved brussels sprouts with some olive oil and salt until golden then cover them in a maple-mustard vinaigrette.
+And instead of going for boiled veg, I like to roast halved brussel sprouts with some olive oil and salt until golden then cover them in a maple-mustard vinaigrette.

 For the main event, a whole roasted cauliflower is a great one to serve a crowd – you just need to rub some sort of flavourful paste (e.g. harissa) or marinade (e.g. mustard, hard cheese, garlic, oil, thyme) on the outside of a steamed cauliflower and shove it in the oven for 30 minutes.
-You can jazz it up even more by pouring garlic butter/oil over it before serving.
+You can jazz it up even more by pouring garlic butter or oil over it before serving.
 Just saying.

 There’s also always the classic of substituting cubed, roasted beetroot or butternut squash for beef in a ‘Wellington’.
 Many brands of ready-made puff pastry are vegan so it can be an easy way to make a showstopper main.
 If you’re not vegan, crumble some cheese into it, too, before wrapping up for extra flavour and indulgence.